adavin/uniswap-erc20-swap/README.md

 ### Setup
 ##### INIT_CODE_HASH
 The INIT_CODE_HASH is a keccak256 hash of the UniswapV2Pair bytecode/creationCode, which we need to insert into another file.
-Without it, the router will fail to correctly recognize our pairs that we can swap.
+Without it, the router will fail to correctly recognize our created pair's contract.

 Start by running:
 ```npx hardhat console```